torusco/github-workflows/README.md

 * based on v7.3
 * switch to github oidc provider (remove SAML and saml.to)
-* terraform base version 1.6.6 and now parameterized as input
+* TERRAFORM_VERSION terraform default is now 1.6.6 by default, is not required, and can be overriden
-* PY_VERSION python default is now 3.11 unless you pass it
+* PY_VERSION python default is now 3.11 by default, is not required, and can be overriden
 * NODE_VERSION node default is now 20 by default, is not required, and can be overriden
 * RUNS_ON for cdk defaults to 8 cores, is no longer required, and can be overriden